hirschf/ATLASInstructions/README.md

 ## Step 1: Install PostgreSQL using Homebrew

-Begin by making sure you have the latest version of Homebrew installed
+Begin by making sure you have the latest version of Homebrew installed:

 `brew update`

-Next, install PostgreSQL
+Next, install PostgreSQL:

 `brew install postgresql`

-Confirm PostgreSQL was successfully installed by checking the version
+Confirm PostgreSQL was successfully installed by checking the version:

 `postgres --help`